Tokyo DisneySea Guide: The Best DisneySea Rides and How to Plan 1-Day Itinerary

 There are many attractions at DisneySea.
 So make sure you get the right pass to the ones you really want to visit!

-For summer 2024, Standby Pass rides are: Anna and Elsa’s Frozen Journey, Rapunzel's Lantern Festival, Peter Pan’s Never Land Adventure, Fairy Tinker Bell’s Busy Buggies.
+For summer 2024, Standby Pass rides are: Anna and Elsa’s Frozen Journey, Rapunzel's Lantern Festival, Peter Pan’s Never Land Adventure, and Fairy Tinker Bell’s Busy Buggies.
 Unless they changed them again—check the app!
-You can see ride conditions in the app whenever, but you can obtain the stanby pass only after you enter the park.
+You can see ride conditions in the app whenever, but you can obtain the standby pass only after you enter the park.

 If, like me, you’re planning to visit DisneySea in a day, then buckle up, buttercup, because I’ve got the ultimate strategy to keep you ahead of the hordes and in the front seats of the best rides.

 Before you even set foot in the park, download the Tokyo Disney Resort App.
-It’s your golden ticket to all the passes and essential for managing them.
+It’s your golden ticket to all the passes and is essential for managing them.
 All passes are only available for purchase/booking once you’re inside the park, so you’ll want to have the app up and running the moment you are able to get your fingertips on those passes.
 Don’t even think about gaming the system from your hotel room.
 Trust me, I tried.

-Step 2: Plan ahead
+Step 2: Plan your Tokyo DisneySea visit ahead

 Do your homework and make a list of your prioritized attractions so you can go straight to those in the app once you’re in the park.
 See which passes are available for them and plan accordingly.
 Note that you get an hour-long access window with any of the passes.